 The ability to perform effective science communication, to work in multidisciplinary teams, and to make decisions ethically and responsibly is likely to be increasingly highly valued by employers.

-These skills will become core components of the science curricula, replacing some of the lecture-based and traditional learning content which is likely to be moved into online-learning modules.
+These skills will become core components of the science curricula, replacing some of the forum-based and traditional learning content which is likely to be moved into online-learning modules.

 This is more than simply changing curricula because it is hard to keep up with a rapidly-changing landscape, but a response to a dynamic and rapidly changing career landscape.

 Overall, it is likely to be a positive trend as universities assist students to genuinely benefit from their health science degree over the long term.
 Graduating with a clear ability to think critically while they interact with the world around them will provide an effective ground for students to stand on as they enter the new and exciting future careers to be formed in health sciences and medicine.

 Future Tense: Technology in 2049